Muslim Marriage as a Contract

-The revelation of Quran was made in 610 CE and The Indian Contract Act came in the year 1872, then how come the essentials of marriage are similar to conditions of contract.
-The requisites for a muslim marriage were revealed by Prophet Mohammad in early centuries.
+The revelation of the holy Quran was made in 610 CE, and the Indian Contract Act came in the year 1872.
+Then how come the essentials of marriage are similar to conditions of contract.
+Prophet Mohammad revealed the requisites for Muslim marriage in the early centuries.

 At-Tirmidhi Hadith 3096 Narrated by Anas ibn Malik Allah’s Messenger (peace be upon him) said,

-“It is said that when a man marries he completes half of his religion.”
-By this we can relate how marriage is a considered as a sacrament in hadiths.
+“It is said that when a man marries, he completes half of his religion.”

-Then there is the concept of Nikah Halala being practiced in different parts of India deteriorating the honour of women.
+The concept of Nikah Halala is practised in different parts of India, deteriorating the honour of women.

-Halala means a man can remarry the same woman if she first marries another man, consummates the marriage (that is have sexual intercourse), and only if the man dies or willingly asks for divorce, can the woman go back to her first husband and remarry him.
+Halala means a man can remarry the same woman if she first marries another man, consummates the marriage (that is, have sexual intercourse), and only if the man dies or willingly asks for a divorce, can the woman go back to her first husband and remarry him.

-Quran NOWHERE sanctions the halala of a woman.
+The holy Quran nowhere sanctions the Halala of a woman.
+It says,

-It was to ensure that a man does not divorce his wife at any resort as marriage is a bond for whole life but the purpose of such is getting failed.
+It was to ensure that a man does not divorce his wife at any resort as marriage is a bond for whole life, but the purpose of the above words failed.
 This practice is misused and is against Islam as no religion teaches immorality.
-After giving divorce to wife and in wish of remarrying, her practicing halala is not just.
+After giving divorce to wife and in wish of remarrying, her practising Halala is not just.
 It is against the spirit of Islam as well as humanity.
-How can a woman be a tool for satisfying unjustified wishes of a man (husband)!
+How can a woman be a tool for satisfying the unjustified wishes of a man (husband)!

-In a country like India where we proudly denote that the constitution is the supreme guardian of citizen’s rights then why is there such thing in practice.
+Why is there such a thing in practice in a country like India, where we proudly denote that the Constitution is the supreme guardian of citizens’ rights?

 Recent Halala Case in India

-In a recent case in Bareilly where woman was given triple talaq twice and was forced to sleep with her father-in-law to facilitate her remarriage to her first husband.
-But woman’s ordeal did not end here.
+In a recent case in Bareilly, a woman was given triple talaq twice and was forced to sleep with her father-in-law to facilitate her remarriage to her first husband.
+But the woman’s ordeal did not end here.
 She was pronounced triple talaq again by her husband after remarriage and was again forced to sleep with her brother-in-law in order to consummate her marriage.
 What nonsense is this!
-Where do we see in above lines that wife was being treated as ‘wife’.
-She was being treated like a free prostitute living inside the boundaries of a house and used only as a ‘tool’ to satisfy the lust of three blood related men!
+Where do we see in the above lines that wife was being treated as ‘wife.’
+She was treated like a free prostitute living inside the boundaries of a house and used only as a ‘tool’ to satisfy the lust of three blood-related men!
 Is this humane?

 Ironically Islam was among the first religion to give women rights of inheritance.
-(This ‘being the first’ has contradictions and there can be a debate around this but nonetheless it is established that Islam gives inheritance rights to women.)
+(This ‘being the first’ has contradictions, and there can be a debate around this.
+Nonetheless, it is established that Islam gives inheritance rights to women.)